Amalgamated Sugar Company: Logan Sugar Company

-On December 5, 1901, the Logan Sugar Company as founded by David Eccles, William Eccles, Thomas Dee, George Stoddard, Charles W. Nibley (presiding bishop of the LDS Church).
+On December 5, 1901, the Logan Sugar Company was founded by David Eccles, William Eccles, Thomas Dee, George Stoddard, Charles W. Nibley (presiding bishop of the LDS Church).
 The factory was apparently built by 1902.

 Consolidation

 The Ogden Sugar and Logan Sugar companies were consolidated on July 3, 1902, becoming known as the Amalgamated Sugar Company.
 Four days later, Eccles offered to sell his Oregon Sugar Company to Amalgamated Sugar, which was accepted by the other directors of Amalgamated.
 Unusually, a stockholders meeting was set for five years in the future (March 1907); more unusually, no stockholders showed were at the 1907 meeting.

 On January 2, 1903, the first report from Amalgamated Sugar indicated the company processed 97119 tons of sugar beets into 10626 tons of sugar during 1902.
 This was approximately 25% more than the previous year.
 Sugar was sold in ten states, primarily Utah, Idaho, Wyoming, and Montana.
 As with previous years, sugar beet production in Oregon was poor, at least partly due to the lack of irrigation.